 Once the eggs, biscuits, and sausage were done I let them cool a bit.

-Cutting the biscuits in half then placing an egg, sausage, and cheese if you like on the bottom half of the biscuit then put the top on.
+Cutting the biscuits in half then place an egg, sausage, and cheese if you like on the bottom half of the biscuit then put the top on.

-You can serve and enjoy right away or you can let them cool completely and then wrap in foil and place into a sandwich baggie and place into the freezer for breakfast on the go.
+You can serve and enjoy it right away or you can let them cool completely and then wrap them in foil and place them into a sandwich baggie and place them into the freezer for breakfast on the go.

 For cooking the sausage you could also cook it on the stovetop.